 Simple home treatment measures stop most children from sucking their thumbs.
-But if your child is older than 5, start with a visit to your child's doctor.
+But if your child has a sucking habit around age 4 or older, schedule a visit with your child's doctor or dentist.

 At home, treatment includes parents setting rules and providing distractions.
 It may help to limit the times and places that your child is allowed to suck his or her thumb and to put away blankets or other items your child associates with thumb-sucking.
 Putting gloves on your child's hands or wrapping the thumb with an adhesive bandage or a cloth may help remind your child not to suck the thumb.

-Offering praise and rewards for not thumb-sucking may also help your child break the habit.
+Offering praise, positive attention, and rewards for not thumb-sucking may also help your child break the habit.
 For example, put stickers on a calendar each day that your child doesn't suck his or her thumb.
 After an agreed-upon number of days, have a celebration for your child.